 introduce me to it, so that'll probably change soon :)

-In regard to literature, I enjoy Ray Bradbury, Shakespeare, Joyce,
+In regard to literature, I enjoy Shakespeare, Voltaire, Joyce,

 Some works we've studied in class that I've really enjoyed are

 Sylvia Plath's The Bell Jar, Jay McInery's Bright Lights, Big City,